-Q: What if the at-fault motorist does not have insurance?
+What if the at-fault motorist does not have insurance?

 You may be able to file a claim for damages through your own insurance provider so long as you have uninsured/underinsured motorist coverage.
-This helps pay for losses incurred in a collision with a driver who has little to no coverage.
-It may also provide reimbursement for damages resulting from a hit and run accident.
+This helps pay for losses incurred in a collision with a driver with little coverage.
+It may also provide reimbursement for damages resulting from a hit-and-run accident.

-Q: How much time do I have to file a personal injury claim?
+How much time do I have to file a personal injury claim?

-Some of the ways an injury lawyer can help include reviewing accident records to ensure details are documented properly and communicating effectively with insurance companies.
+Some of the ways an injury lawyer can help include reviewing accident records to ensure details are appropriately documented and communicating effectively with insurance companies.
 This way, the attorney can assist the injured party and their family in recovering damages related to the collision.
-If this situation applies to you or your loved one, do not hesitate to ask for help when it is needed.Lincoln Village Car Accident and Personal Injury Lawyer
+If this situation applies to you or your loved one, do not hesitate to ask for help when needed.Personal Injury Lawyers in Lincoln Village, CA

 Coming to terms with the aftermath of an accident is never easy.
 Not only do you have to think about your medical treatment, but you also have to deal with the financial concerns of your injuries and their effects on your loved ones.
 If you or someone you love has been injured in an accident through someone else's negligence, our Lincoln Village personal injury attorneys are here to provide free, friendly case advice.
 Please call us at (209) 227-1931 or toll-free at (800) 404-5400.